polsommer/stationapiv2.2/README.md

 This sequence leaves a ready-to-run layout in `/home/swg/chat` with the `stationchat` launcher in the top-level directory, the executable itself under `bin/`, and configuration files under `etc/stationapi/`.
+The launcher now automatically switches to the install directory before starting the binary so relative config paths resolve correctly even if you run it from somewhere else.
 If the helper could create the `/chat` symlink you can start the service with `cd /chat && ./stationchat`; otherwise run from `/home/swg/chat` or create your own link.

 ### Option B – `ant compile_chat` (legacy-compatible wrapper)